 Spinal stenosis is a narrowing of the space in the spinal canal.
 Stenosis can occur in both the cervical (neck) and/or lumbar (lower back) regions of the spine.
 The narrowing can lead to compression (squeezing) of the spinal cord and nerves, which, in turn, can lead to:

 Spinal stenosis often occurs as the result of another back problem, such as degenerative disc disease, nerve root compression from osteoarthritis, herniated discs, or scoliosis.
 Spinal stenosis can be caused by natural aging (the vertebral discs become drier and smaller as fluid dries up) or by a spinal injury causing nerve compression.

 The last requirement rules out all those who are living with great pain but who are able to walk and get places without assistance.

-If you have been diagnosed with spinal stenosis, but you don't fulfill the three requirements above (say you are in great pain much of the time but have not resorted to the use of a walker), you may still be able to qualify for disability benefits under what's called a medical-vocational allowance, particularly if you are 55 years or older (most people who suffer from lumbar stenosis are at least 50 years old).
+If you've been diagnosed with spinal stenosis, but you don't fulfill the four requirements above (say you are in great pain much of the time but have not resorted to the use of a walker), you may still be able to qualify for disability benefits under what's called a medical-vocational allowance, particularly if you are 55 years or older (most people who suffer from lumbar stenosis are at least 50 years old).
 For more information on medical-vocational allowances, see our article on disability RFCs for back problems.

 You can apply for Social Security disability in person at your local SSA office, by calling Social Security at 800-772-1213, or online at www.ssa.gov.
 To complete the disability application, you'll need detailed information, including the contact information and dates of treatment for all of your medical providers, the dates of any medical tests, and the names, addresses, and dates of employment for all of your employers in the last 15 years.